Free VPN for China – Do They Even Work?

 This makes NordVPN the only provider to ACTUALLY WORK IN CHINA, but that too on selective devices!
 I hope other websites can stop misleading customers now and be honest about services that actually work.
-With NordVPN, you can even avail their 7-day free trial.
+With NordVPN, you can even avail their Free VPN for Android.

 However, you will still have to give your credit card information when signing up.
 NordVPN only does this to prevent fake/phony users from signing up for accounts, as most would not feel comfortable sharing payment details (since they do not have plans to continue after).

 So, what makes NordVPN so special?
 How are they able to keep users protected in China, where others fail?
 Well, the provider offers optimized “Obfuscated Servers” that have the ability to avoid detection from Chinese DPIs, URL filtering, and DNS Filtering and Blocking.

 Add this to other insane features like Onion over VPN and DoubleVPN, users can feel assured they remain completely anonymous while using NordVPN in China, even on the 7-day free trial account.
 Once connected, you can easily unblock all websites/services blocked in China, which include:

 Wrapping Things Up